MerginMaps/docs/README.md

 - Update or modify [nuxtjs/content-docs-theme](https://content.nuxtjs.org) for styling

 Use GitHub Pull Requests to propose changes, we will review queue typically next working day!

+## Development Workflow

+ - For new features coming in the next release create pull request to `dev` branch.
+ - For fixed to the existing documentation, you can do pull request to `main` branch

 ## Dynamic server (for development)
 To change docs locally, run the server, open `http://localhost:3000/` in your browser and modify markdowns